The Weinstein Effect, Explained

 Lately, the individuals ousted by the Weinstein Effect have replaced Weinstein himself in the forefront of the news.
 Following allegations of sexual misconduct and assault, Kevin Spacey was fired from House of Cards and replaced by Christopher Plummer in the upcoming film All the Money in the World.
 Louis C.K.’s movie release was delayed indefinitely after a Times exposé contained accounts of women accusing him of sexual misconduct.
 NPR news chief Michael Oreskes resigned after being accused of inappropriate behavior.
 Since being accused of harassment by seven women, journalist Mark Halperin has been fired from NBC, and his miniseries project with HBO has been cancelled.

 The list of men who have faced professional consequences after being accused of sexual misconduct in recent days is constantly growing.
-We could keep going: director James Toback, celebrity chef John Besh, U.K. Defense Secretary Michael Fallon, former Nickelodeon showrunner Chris Savino, Israeli media mogul Alex Gilady, literary critic Leon Wieseltier, photographer Terry Richardson.
+We could keep going: director James Toback, celebrity chef John Besh, UK Defence Secretary Michael Fallon, former Nickelodeon showrunner Chris Savino, Israeli media mogul Alex Gilady, literary critic Leon Wieseltier, photographer Terry Richardson.

 Advertisement